Trajectory Prediction with Graph-based Dual-scale Context Fusion: Introduction

-Our major contributions are summarized as follows: (1) We present a graph-based hierarchical context representation as well as a graph-based network to achieve efficient feature extraction and aggregation.
+Our major contributions are summarized as follows: (1) We present a graph-based hierarchical context representation as well as a graph neural network to achieve efficient feature extraction and aggregation.
 (2) Following the goal-driven prediction pipeline, we perform endpoint classification over the DA layer, and a multi-modal goal decoder is introduced to further improve the endpoint forecasting.
 (3) The proposed method achieves state-of-the-art performance on the large-scale Argoverse motion forecasting benchmark.
-We release the code on our project website.\footnote{https://github.com/HKUST-Aerial-Robotics/DSP}